WilliamArnberg/World/README.md

 }
 ```
 The Type erasure data each column hold is filled up automatically when the user calls `AddComponent<T>();`
-Storing type-erased constructors enables us to use modern C++ functionalities.
+Storing type-erased constructors enables the usage of modern C++ functionalities.
 ```cpp
 struct ComponentTypeInfo
 {